What are pronouns?

 Grammarly is an essential writing tool for English learners and professionals.

-I recommend the book Practical English Usage by Michael Swan as an essential reference for proper language usage.
+Practical English Usage by Michael Swan is an essential reference for proper language usage.

 English Grammar in Use by Raymond Murphy is an essential study guide